suruoxi/HumanAIGC-arxiv-daily/docs/index.md

 |**2015-02-04**|**Multimedia-Video for Learning**|Kah Hean Chua et.al.|[1502.01090](http://arxiv.org/abs/1502.01090)|null|
 |**2013-01-25**|**Measurements of Martian Dust Devil Winds with HiRISE**|David S. Choi et.al.|[1301.6130](http://arxiv.org/abs/1301.6130)|null|
 |**2010-01-04**|**Tutoring System for Dance Learning**|Rajkumar Kannan et.al.|[1001.0440](http://arxiv.org/abs/1001.0440)|null|

+Notes:

+* We have modified the `sorting rule` of the above table to prioritize papers based on the time of their latest update rather than their initial publication date.
+If an article has been recently modified, it will appear earlier in the list.

+* However, recent trends are still based on `ten` papers sorted by the initial publication date.

 [contributors-shield]: https://img.shields.io/github/contributors/liutaocode/talking-face-arxiv-daily.svg?style=for-the-badge
 [contributors-url]: https://github.com/liutaocode/talking-face-arxiv-daily/graphs/contributors